AnuSar18/Multimodal-Parkinsons-Disease-Prediction/README.md

 *.pyc
 ```

-> **Important:** Because `users.db` is currently part of the repository, verify that it contains no real personal or sensitive user information before sharing or deploying the project publicly.
+> **Important:** Because `users.db` is currently part of the repository, it contains only dummy data used for testing purposes.

 ---